damozycodes/Git_Commands/README.md

 list of git commands and functions

 # BASICS (Setup & Configuration)
-git --version	Shows the installed Git version.
+git --version	 :Shows the installed Git version.

-git config --global user.name "Your Name"	      Sets your global username.
+git config --global user.name "Your Name"	      :Sets your global username.

-git config --global user.email "your@email.com"	      Sets your global email for commits.
+git config --global user.email "your@email.com"	      :Sets your global email for commits.

-git config --list	        Displays all current Git configurations.
+git config --list	        :Displays all current Git configurations.

-git help <command>	      Shows help information for a command.
+git help <command>	      :Shows help information for a command.

 # REPOSITORY CREATION
-git init	  Initializes a new local Git repository in the current directory.
+git init	  :Initializes a new local Git repository in the current directory.

-git clone <repo_url>	  Clones (downloads) a remote repository to your local system.
+git clone <repo_url>	  :Clones (downloads) a remote repository to your local system.

 # STAGING & SNAPSHOTS
 git status	Displays the current state of the working directory and staging area.